-Kholodenko has collaborated with distinguished conductors including Leonard Slatkin, Vladimir Fedoseyev, Miguel Harth-Bedoya, Yuri Bashmet, Vladimir Spivakov, Kazuki Yamada and Carl St Clair.
-In North America he has performedwith the Philadelphia Orchestra, Indianapolis Symphony, Kansas City Symphony, Rochester Philharmonic, and San Diego Symphony Orchestras, and given recitals throughout the country including in Boston and at the Aspen Music Festival.
-Other recent highlights include performances with the BBC Scottish Symphony Orchestra, Tokyo Metropolitan Symphony Orchestra, Orquestra Sinfónica Do Porto Casa Da Música, Malmö Symphony Orchestra, RTVE Symphony Orchestra in Madrid, Orquesta Nacional de España and recitals in the UK, Radio France in Paris, Lucerne, Moscow Conservatoire, at the SWR Schwetzignen Festspiele and throughout Japan.
-In 2013 he held a residency at the Mariinsky Concert Hall where he was named Artist of the Month by Valery Gergiev.
+Kholodenko has collaborated with distinguished conductors including Valery Gergiev, Leonard Slatkin, Vladimir Fedoseyev, Miguel Harth-Bedoya, Yuri Bashmet, Vladimir Spivakov, Kazuki Yamada and Carl St Clair.
+In North America he has performedwith the Philadelphia Orchestra, Atlanta Symphony, Indianapolis Symphony, Rochester Philharmonic, and San Diego Symphony Orchestras, and given recitals throughout the country including in Boston and at the Aspen Music Festival.

 Kholodenko’s recordings for Harmonia Mundi include the Grieg Piano Concerto and Saint-Saens Piano Concerto No 2 with the Norwegian Radio Orchestra / Harth-Bedoya, which was released in August 2015 to critical acclaim and awarded “Editor’s Choice” in Gramophone “a truly outstanding recording”.
 His latest release for the label – the first instalment of his Prokofiev Concerto Cycle (Nos 2 & 5) – was praised by Gramophone for its “forthright, lithe ad virile performances”.
-The rest of the cycle is planned for release in 2017.
+Future releases include the second disc of Prokofiev concertos and solo works by Scriabin.